Robert L Barbieri, MD

 ●There is no pelvic imaging modality that can reliably differentiate between benign leiomyomas and uterine sarcomas.
 We suggest that women with a pelvic mass that is newly diagnosed or has changed markedly in size or mobility undergo a pelvic ultrasound as an initial imaging study rather than no imaging or imaging with another modality.
 (See 'Imaging' above.)

-●Magnetic resonance imaging (MRI) may be helpful in women in whom there is a suspicion of sarcoma; however, it does not provide a definitive diagnosis.
+●Magnetic resonance imaging (MRI) with contrast may be helpful in women in whom there is a suspicion of sarcoma; however, it does not provide a definitive diagnosis.
 For women in whom uterine sarcoma is suspected based upon characteristics of the patient or mass or upon ultrasound findings, we suggest follow-up imaging with MRI rather than imaging with ultrasound alone or with other modalities.
 (See 'Imaging' above.)

 ●Leiomyomas do not appear to progress to sarcoma, with the exception of rare atypical or cellular variants.
 (See 'Do leiomyomas progress to sarcoma?' above.)

 - Baird DD, Dunson DB, Hill MC, et al. High cumulative incidence of uterine leiomyoma in black and white women: ultrasound evidence.
 Am J Obstet Gynecol 2003; 188:100.

 - Buttram VC Jr, Reiter RC.
 Uterine leiomyomata: etiology, symptomatology, and management.
 Fertil Steril 1981; 36:433.

 - Serden SP, Brooks PG.
 Treatment of abnormal uterine bleeding with the gynecologic resectoscope.
 J Reprod Med 1991; 36:697.